circonus-labs/graphite-irondb/README.md

 IRONDB_TIMEOUT_MS is optional and will default to 10000.
 With IRONdb >= 0.9.8
 this will set an absolute timeout after which queries will be cut off.

+IRONDB_CONNECTION_TIMEOUT_MS is optional and will default to 3005.

 Changelog
 ---------